When Should You Go to the ER for Heat Exhaustion?

 3. Severe Dehydration: If the individual is experiencing severe dehydration, characterized by dry mouth, minimal urine output, and dark urine, it may necessitate a visit to our no wait emergency room in Cypress.

 4. Heatstroke Suspected: If you suspect that the person is suffering from heatstroke rather than heat exhaustion, it is crucial to seek emergency treatment for heat exhaustion.
-Heatstroke is a common medical emergency that can cause damage to your organ and even death if not treated promptly.
+Heatstroke is a common medical emergency that can cause damage to your organs and even death if not treated promptly.

 Emergency Room Treatment for Heat Exhaustion